Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 	</div>
 	```

-	This is a common trick used in Web pages to hide the default file-upload control and replace it with something more functional.
+	This is a common trick used in Web pages to hide the default file-upload control and replace it with something that offers a better user experience and is more easily styled.

 1. Open **app.py** in Visual Studio Code and replace its contents with the following statements: